 Don’t try and smear this young man in death as you smeared his blood on that highway.
 We demand immediate justice!
 There ought to be an immediate trial, and an immediate trying of the evidence, and stop the judicial stalling.
 Because justice delayed is justice denied.

-The Reverend Al and his Benjamin Crump were convinced this was a wanton killing and cover-up.
+The Reverend Al and Benjamin Crump were convinced this was a wanton killing and coverup.
 They pointed to police helicopter video footage ostensibly backing up their claim.
 Crump, though not a prosecutor, would prove invaluable to the Crutcher family, instructing them to cooperate as little as possible with investigators.
 As befits a Sharpton ally, he saw this incident as a white-on-black “hate” crime.
 The full range of facts point to a much different conclusion.

 Terence Crutcher led a troubled life.
 Since the mid-Nineties, the 40-year-old Tulsa native, a father of four, had amassed a long string of convictions for offenses that included petty larceny, driving with a suspended license, resisting arrest, drug trafficking and public intoxication.
 By the end of last August, he had three outstanding arrest warrants for drug trafficking, public intoxication and resisting a police officer.
 Part of the problem lay in his chronic use of drugs, especially PCP, a hallucinogen capable of inducing severe and dangerous changes in behavior.
 Clinical descriptions of its influence bear a strong resemblance to Crutcher’s behavior during the last minutes of his life.
 That also was the opinion of Officer Betty Shelby, who was trained to recognize the warning signs of PCP use.

 A little after 7:30 P.M. on Friday, September 16, Tulsa police received a pair of “911” calls about an abandoned Lincoln Navigator idling in the middle of 36th Street North just west of Lewis Avenue.
-The doors were wide open.
+The driver’s side front door was wide open.
 And the black driver, Terence Crutcher, had gotten out of the vehicle and was making a scene.
 Here’s how one caller described it: “It’s an SUV.
 It’s like in the middle of the street.
 It’s blocking traffic.
 There was a guy running from it, saying it was going to blow up.
 But I think he’s smoking something.
 I got out and was like, ‘Do you need help?’
 He was like, ‘Come here, I think it’s going to blow up.’”
-The other caller similarly stated: “There is a car that looks like somebody just jumped out of it and left it in the center of the road on 36th Street North and North Lewis Avenue…The driver-side door is open like somebody jumped out.
+The other caller similarly stated: “There is a car that looks like somebody just jumped out of it and left it in the center of the road on 36th Street North and Lewis Avenue…The driver-side door is open like somebody jumped out.
 It’s on the yellow line, blocking traffic.
 Nobody in the car.”
 The police dispatcher was justified in calling a squad car to the scene.
 This was a matter of public safety.

 Two cops arrived.
 One was Betty Jo Shelby.
 She actually had been on her way to a separate, domestic violence-related call, but along the way encountered Crutcher standing near his car.
 The second officer to arrive was Tyler Turnbough.
 Shortly after, a police helicopter arrived and hovered over the scene, recording video footage.
 At least one police vehicle dashcam also was operating.
 Shelby pulled her cruiser over, stopped and got out.
 She then asked Crutcher, “Hey, is this your car?”
 Crutcher did not respond, and instead drooped his head and placed his hand in his left pocket.
 Officer Shelby responded: “Hey, please keep your hands out of your pocket while you’re talking to me.
 Let’s deal with this car.”
 Once again, Crutcher did not respond.
 And once again, Shelby ordered him to get his hands out of his pocket.
 This time he complied.
 He then raised his arms even though he was not under arrest.